thomasWeise/functionComposeR/README.md

     #  h.2.composed(x) 149.035 149.4870 155.25070 149.8895 154.0960 213.395   100

 From the result, it becomes clearly visible that the upper quartiles of the runtime consumption of the composed functions are below the lower quartiles of the runtime consumption of their plain counterparts.
 Obviously, this very strongly depends on the example, but it is a clear indicator that our package can compose functions in way that is both human-readable and quick to evaluate.

+## License

+The copyright holder of this package is Prof. Dr. Thomas Weise (see Contact).
+The package is licensed under the  GNU LESSER GENERAL PUBLIC LICENSE Version 3, 29 June 2007.

 ## Contact